-Books Amanda has worked on have become #1 national and international bestsellers; won the Scotiabank Giller Prize, Governor General’s Literary Award, Hilary Weston/Rogers Writers’ Trust Prize for Literary Non-Fiction, Edna Staebler Award for Non-Fiction, Ethel Wilson Fiction Prize, Ontario Legislative Assembly Speaker’s Book Award, and the BC National Award for Canadian Non-Fiction; and been nominated for the Trillium Book Award and Hubert Evans Non-Fiction Prize.
+Books I’ve edited have become #1 national and international bestsellers; won the RBC Taylor Prize, Scotiabank Giller Prize, Governor General’s Literary Award, BC National Award for Canadian Non-Fiction, Hilary Weston/Rogers Writers’ Trust Prize for Literary Non-Fiction, Edna Staebler Award for Non-Fiction, Ethel Wilson Fiction Prize, Ontario Legislative Assembly Speaker’s Book Award, Boardman Tasker Prize for Mountain Literature, and the Banff Mountain Book Award for Adventure Travel; and been nominated for the National Business Book Award, Danuta Gleed Literary Award, Trillium Book Award, and Hubert Evans Non-Fiction Prize.

 I’m also co-founder and Literary Director of The Reading Line, a festival on two wheels that combines my love of books and bikes.
 This non-profit organization hosts Book Rides that promote local authors and advocate for infrastructure improvements.